y-mtl/Coding-Assessment-Sept2018/README.md

 - index.php
 - set_lang.php
-- includes/ALL files under this folder
+- includes/ALL files and folder under this folder
-- languages/ALL files under this folder
 - assets/ALL files files under this folder

 ### Linting